holoviz-topics/holodoodler/README.md

-# HoloDoodler
+# Doodler

-This repository hosts HoloDoodler, a Python application (TBD) that allows interactive construction of sparse labeling for image segmentation using deep neural networks, based on the [Holoviz](https://holoviz.org/) ecosystem.
+This repository hosts `Doodler`, a Python application (TBD) that allows interactive construction of sparse labeling for image segmentation using deep neural networks, based on the [Holoviz](https://holoviz.org/) ecosystem.

 ## Project background